urbaman/HomeLab/Kubernetes/Prometheus-Stack/readme.md

 And apply it with kubectl.

-Finally, add a grafana dashboard for etcd on grafana, set trhe datasource, get the json, create a configmap from it and label it.
+Finally, add a grafana dashboard for etcd on grafana, set the datasource, get the json, create a configmap from it and label it.

 ```bash
 kubectl create configmap grafana-dashboard-etcd-cluster --from-file=/path_to/etcd-cluster.json